-Since the declaration of conformity dated December 13, 2018 to the time of this declaration INTERSHOP Communications AG has complied with the recommendations of the Government Commission on the German Corporate Governance Code in the version dated February 7, 2017 ("Code"), with the following exceptions and will comply with them in the future with the following exceptions:
+Since the Declaration of Conformity of December 14, 2021, INTERSHOP Communications AG has complied with the recommendations of the Government Commission on the German Corporate Governance Code in the version dated December 16, 2019 ("DCGK 2019") and in the version dated April 28, 2022 ("DCGK 2022") which came into effect upon publication in the Federal Gazette on June 27, 2022, with the following exceptions and will continue to comply with them in the future with these exceptions.

 In accordance with the fundamental principle of German company law, Intershop is subject to the dual management system, which requires the separation of the management body (Management Board) and the supervisory body (Supervisory Board).
 Both bodies cooperate in the management and supervision of the Company.

 The Management Board is responsible for managing the Company with the goal of creating sustainable value.
 The Management Board develops the Company’s strategy and ensures that it is implemented in consultation with the Supervisory Board.